leesangjun1903/NLP-and-Audio/LLM/readme.md

 ### Research
 - Inside-Out: Hidden Factual Knowledge in LLMs | 2025 · 15회 인용
 - SFT Memorizes, RL Generalizes: A Comparative Study of Foundation Model Post-training | 2025 · 342회 인용
+- Thoughts Are All Over the Place: On the Underthinking of o1-Like LLMs | 2025 · 89회 인용

 ## Agent